DrSequence/DrSequence/README.md

 ### Hi there 👋, I'm Ilia, Lead Software Engineer.

-- 🔭 I have useful examples and contest here about development and tests.
+- 🔭 I have useful examples and contests here about development and tests.
 - 🌱 I’m currently learning AWS.
 - 👀 I’m interested in JVM, Go, and a bit of Python.